 PSY’s roasted garbanzo beans

-2 cups canned chickpeas (1 15-oz tin)
+- 2 cups canned chickpeas (1 15-oz tin)

-1 tablespoon sesame oil
+- 1 tablespoon sesame oil

 - 1 tablespoon soy sauce (or tamari if you eat gluten-free)

-1 teaspoon red chili paste (or more if you like things nice and hot)
+- 1 teaspoon red chili paste (or more if you like things nice and hot)

-1 tablespoon minced ginger
+- 1 tablespoon minced ginger

-2 cloves chopped garlic
+- 2 cloves chopped garlic